jdillon/grrrowl/README.md

 Support for Growl Notifications.

-This code comes from [Intellij IDEA Community Edition](http://www.jetbrains.org/display/IJOS/Home) and has been massaged slightly.
+JNA code comes from [Intellij IDEA Community Edition](http://www.jetbrains.org/display/IJOS/Home) and has been massaged slightly.

 Updated to support Growling from AppleScript if the JNA library is not installed, else defaulting